VeeamHub/veeam-orchestrator/.github/pull_request_template.md

 ### How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
+Provide instructions so we can reproduce, or provide screenshots.
 Please also list any relevant details for your test configuration.

+Sucessful execution will need to be demostrated to the repository admins if you are a Veeam Employee.

 ### Checklist (check all applicable):